Authors: Dr. Theo Notteboom and Dr. Athanasios Pallis

 Two initial steps allow achieving better results:

-- Waste segregation separates wastes making them useable or less difficult to dispose of.
-Waste segregation at the source is a prerequisite to secure separate fractions of sufficient quality for different treatment processes.
+- Waste segregation separates waste, making it useable or less difficult to dispose of.
+Waste segregation at source is a prerequisite to securing separate fractions of sufficient quality for different treatment processes.

 - Waste treatment to reduce hazards or nuisance, preferably at the site of generation.
 The need for treatment and the level and type of treatment is determined by the requirement of its use or disposal.